-How to Add and Remove Calendar and Contacts permission’s for Office 365 User’s via PowerShell
+How to Add/Remove Calendar & Contacts permission’s for Office 365 User’s via PowerShell

 Managing permissions on Office 365